ddnexus/pagy/docs/extras/limit.md

 ==- `pagy_limit_selector_js(pagy, **vars)`

-!!!warning Not for Keyset::Augmented instances!
+!!!warning Not for Keyset::Keynav instances!

-This helper doesn't make sense, and doesn't work with `Pagy::Keyset::Augmented` instances.
+This helper doesn't make sense, and doesn't work with `Pagy::Keyset::Keynav` instances.
 !!!

 This helper provides a limit selector UI, which allows the user to select any arbitrary limit per page (below the `:limit_max`